sdrobov/windowsserverdocs.ru-ru/WindowsServerDocs/manage/windows-admin-center/extend/guides/migration-guide-0_1-1_0.md

 ---
-title: Миграция из пакета SDK для Windows Admin Center 0,1 на 1,0
+title: Migrate from Windows Admin Center SDK 0.1 to 1.0
-description: Это руководств поможет вам перейти с пакета SDK Windows Admin Center версии 0,1 на 1,0 ms.technology: manage ms.topic: article
+description: This guide will help you migrate from Windows Admin Center SDK version 0.1 to 1.0 ms.technology: manage ms.topic: article
 author: nwashburn-ms